Thursday, November 21, 2024

 3050 2048 4-6GB 1500

-Now although it has SIGNIFICANTLY less CUDA cores (~1000) less than both the 3050Ti.
-It only has about 500 CUDA cores less than the 3050RTX from the HP Victus while still having about 500 more CUDA cores than a 1650GTX.
+While this GPU has significantly fewer CUDA cores (~1000 fewer) than the 3050Ti, it only has about 500 fewer CUDA cores compared to the 3050RTX, and it still has about 500 more CUDA cores than the 1650GTX.

 Why do those numbers matter?
-Because the 1650GTX usually sells for about the same price of this 2050RTX laptop despite this laptop giving you better performance gains with GPU renderers such as those found in Lumion and vRAY.
+Because the 1650GTX typically sells for about the same price as this 2050RTX laptop, despite this laptop offering better performance gains with GPU renderers like those found in Lumion and V-Ray.

-Since the CPU & vRAM on both the HP Victus & this MSI GF63 are pretty much the same you’ll get the same workflow with BIM software like AutoCAD, Revit or Rhino.
+Since the CPU and vRAM in both the HP Victus and this MSI GF63 are nearly identical, you’ll experience the same workflow efficiency with BIM software like AutoCAD, Revit, or Rhino.

-While the CPU is two generations behind the current (14th gen Intel Core i5 CPUs are around the corner for laptops), it isn’t that much slower than the 13th Core i5.
-It should still take around 10-15 min or so to render the average BIM project you’ll see during your 4th year.
-(The 13th gen Core i5 will take about 10 min ).
+Although the CPU in this laptop is two generations behind the latest (14th-gen Intel Core i5 CPUs are just around the corner for laptops), it’s not significantly slower than the 13th-gen Core i5.
+It should still take around 10-15 minutes to render the average BIM project you’ll encounter in your 4th year.
+(For comparison, the 13th-gen Core i5 would take around 10 minutes).

-It’s a good compromise considering you’ll be spending your first three years struggling with all other subjects and not architectural BIM software.
+This laptop strikes a good balance, considering that during your first three years, you’ll primarily be dealing with other subjects rather than architectural BIM software.

 PROS CONS